D1hn1/B3tween/README.md

 - Web module (frontend)
 - URL blocker proxy from txt list

-- Generate proxyTokens
+- [X] Generate proxyTokens
-- Asign to the user in the login a proxyToken
+- [X] Asign to the user in the register a proxyToken
-- Asign in the browser a value to retrieve the proxyToken from the userdto
+- [ ] Asign in the browser a value to retrieve the proxyToken from the userdto
-- Add the validation into the proxy
+- [ ] Add the validation into the proxy
-- Get the userdto in the proxy controller with the proxyToken
+- [ ] Get the userdto in the proxy controller with the proxyToken